marisiromanillos/marisiromanillos/README.md

 ## About Me

-Full Stack Developer assionate about building scalable, user-centric web applications that address real-world challenges.
+Full Stack Developer passionate about building scalable, user-centric web applications that address real-world challenges.

 I thrive in collaborative, cross-functional teams and agile environments, where I contribute to fast-paced development cycles and iterative problem-solving.